 Hairy leukoplakia requires treatment with an antiviral medication, by an oral medicine specialist.

 As always, if you see a white patch anywhere in your mouth, go and get it checked by a dentist.
-These things are mostly innocent and harmless, but the ones that may be serious are treated much more easily the earlier they are detected!
+These things are usually innocent and harmless, but sometimes a white patch may be serious, and it is MUCH EASIER to treat the earlier it is detected!

 You can read more about other white patches at; White patches on tongue